What is Revenue Recognition?

 Performance obligations must be distinct from each other.
 The following conditions must be satisfied for a good or service to be distinct:

-- The buyer (customer) can benefit from the good or service on its own.
+- The buyer (customer) can benefit from the goods or services on its own.

 - The good or service is separately identified in the contract.